A potential sterile neutrino search utilizing spectral distortion in a two-reactor/one-detector configuration: Double Chooz near detector sensitivity

-The formalism developed in section \ref{ShapeAnal} is applicable when there are no backgrounds present.
+The formalism developed in Section \ref{ShapeAnal} is applicable when there are no backgrounds present.
 In actual experiments, backgrounds such as $^{9}$Li and fast neutrons will have small contributions which must be taken into account.
 By performing a two-reactor/one-detector study of the backgrounds, complimented by the availability of reactor off data when there are only two cores, we assume a good understanding of these quantities can be obtained.
-In turn, these backgrounds may then be subtracted from the far and near reactor data with a small loss of sensitivity compared to statistical and detector resolution uncertainties, as the background subtraction is near fully-correlated since it is simply the same detector but a different running period.
+In turn, these backgrounds may then be subtracted from the far and near reactor data with a small loss of sensitivity compared to statistical and detector resolution uncertainties.

-Figure \ref{spectralSHAPE} shows the calculated visible energy spectra of the $R_1$ and $R_2$ reactor data for values of ($\Delta m_{14}^{2}$=0.5 eV$^2$) without energy smearing.
-In the ratio analysis of the $R_1$ and $R_2$ data, the following systematic uncertainties on the observed spectral shapes have been taken into account: \begin{itemize} \item Energy resolution: (7 $\pm$ 1)\%/$\sqrt{\mathrm{E[MeV]}}$ from DC far detector). \item Detector stability: estimated at 1\% from the DC far detector \cite{DCFar} measurements of the stability of the Gd capture gamma peak. \item Reactor core size: 3.47 m diameter for the Chooz B reactors.
-We have assumed the neutrinos start randomly inside this core, which is a worst case assumption. \item Fuel loading: contributes $<$ 0.01 \% uncertainty, based on studies where we put in extremes of fuel loading uncertainties. \end{itemize}
+Figure \ref{spectralSHAPE} shows the $R_1$ and $R_2$ visible energy spectra for values of $\Delta m_{14}^{2}$=0.5 eV$^2$ prior to adding energy resolution.
+The following systematic uncertainties on the observed spectral shapes have been incorporated in the ratio analysis of $R_1$ and $R_2$ data: \begin{itemize} \item Energy resolution: (7 $\pm$ 1)\%/$\sqrt{\mathrm{E[MeV]}}$ from Double Chooz far detector). \item Detector stability: estimated at 1\% from the Double Chooz far detector \cite{DCFar} measurements of the stability of the Gd capture gamma peak. \item Reactor core size: 3.47 m diameter for the Chooz B reactors.
+We have assumed the neutrinos start randomly inside this core. \item Fuel loading: contributes $<$ 0.01\% uncertainty, based on studies where extremes of fuel loading uncertainties were used as inputs. \end{itemize}

 The combined effect of these uncertainties to the sensitivity of sterile neutrino oscillations are shown in Figure \ref{rasterScan}.
-In fact, they have very little impact on the exclusion domain of this technique with the DC near detector after 5 years of detector operation.
-The analysis is is clearly dominated by statistical uncertainty.
+In fact, they have very little impact on the exclusion domain of this technique with the near detector after 5 years of detector operation.
+The analysis is clearly dominated by statistical uncertainty.
 The spectra from the re-evaluation of the Bugey-3 shape discrimination \cite{REACTEXP} is also included as a comparison.